-Florida Governor Ron DeSantis Plans To Lift State’s Ban On Vacation Rentals — But Not For New Yorkers
+Florida Gov. Ron DeSantis Plans To Lift State’s Ban On Vacation Rentals — But Not For New Yorkers

-Florida Governor Ron DeSantis is moving ahead with a plan that would allow vacation rentals for the first time in nearly two months — but New York residents may need not apply.
+Florida Gov. Ron DeSantis is moving ahead with a plan that would allow vacation rentals for the first time in nearly two months — but New York residents may need not apply.

 The New York Post reported that the state’s ban on vacation rentals was set to start lifting on Monday, when counties could submit plans for reopening to the Florida Department of Business and Professional Regulation for approval.